rykerwilliams/clevelandrocs.net/_posts/2025-11-24-Tundra-Wolves-5.md

     </div>
 </div>

+The Tundra Wolves club at the time had a penchant for sharing the 'kit' they were bringing to the tournament, so I shared mine when we got back to the hotel:

+{% include figure.liquid loading="eager" path="assets/img/TundraWolvesV/kit.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## CARDS

 {% include figure.liquid loading="eager" path="assets/img/TundraWolvesV/venue.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 On to the tournament!
 Imagine how excited I was to meet Foggie, Patrick, Guillaume, Martin, Yanick, Sebastien, Sebastien, Jean-Sebastien, Guillaume, Guillaume, Guillaume, and the crew.
 I had received some of the fanciest mail from these guys and they seemed really cool in Discord.

 {% include figure.liquid loading="eager" path="assets/img/TundraWolvesV/foggie.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}